Proce2/Proce2/README.md

 I’m a developer with a background in Industrial Engineering who got into coding driven by curiosity and stayed because of all the benefits it brings — from creating tools that solve everyday problems to serving real needs in professional environments.

-Right now, I’m focusing on cloud systems and how AI agents can augment developer tasks.

 ## 🚀 About Me

 I started with backend and data, learning the fundamentals of Python.
 Then I got into front-end work, building e-commerce UIs to make online shopping smooth and simple.
-Now I focus on cloud workflows, automating processes and connecting platforms.
+Right now, I’m focusing on cloud systems and how AI agents can augment developer tasks.

 ## 🛠 Tech Stack

 [![My Skills](https://skillicons.dev/icons?i=python,js,react,sql,nodejs,gcp,html,css)](https://skillicons.dev)

 ## 🌱 Currently Exploring

 - Exploring AI agents and local workflows inside VS Code

 ## 📬 Contact